rbvegas/StatiCSharp/Documentation/HowTo/making_a_custom_theme.md

 using StatiCsharp.Interfaces;
 ```

 Create a new class that will handle your template.
 This class need to implement `IHtmlFactory`.
-You can call it whatever you want, but it is StatiC# convention to call it `NameofyourtemplateHtmlFactory`.
+You can call it whatever you want, but it is StatiC# convention to call it `NameOfYourTemplateHtmlFactory`.

 ```C#
 namespace YourTemplate